pypa/packaging.python.org/source/specifications/inline-script-metadata.rst

 -----------

-The first type of metadata block is named ``script``, which contains script metadata (dependency data and tool configuration).
+The first type of metadata block is named ``script``, which contains script metadata (dependency data and tool configuration) formatted as TOML 1.0 text.

 This document MAY include the top-level fields ``dependencies`` and ``requires-python``, and MAY optionally include a ``[tool]`` table.